wing5wong/artisan-whs-static/source/_announcements/2019-06-26_2020-enrolments-are-open.md

 **Book an interview by clicking on the following link:**
 <https://www.schoolinterviews.co.nz/code?code=q6wry>
-(you will need the event code on your Interim Report).

 Any queries or difficulties in booking your appointment times please phone 349 0177.